TodorYadkov/dropshipping-scraper/README.md

 ## Usage
   - Step 1.
 Open our [client app](https://drop-shipping-trm.vercel.app/register) and register.
   - Step 2.
 Click on `Add Product` button and add Amazon and eBay URL to be scraped.
   - Step 3.
+Download the extension from the Chrome Web Store by visiting the following link: [Download from Chrome Web Store](https://chromewebstore.google.com/detail/scraper/mhoonglfjagkpchkddmcicpbjgdfibjd).
-To install the extension follow the instruction [here](extension/README.md#installation).
+    - **Note:** If you prefer to manually install the extension, follow the instruction provided [here](extension/README.md#installation).
   - Step 4.
 Log in to extension and start scraping.
   - Step 5.
 Congratulations!
 Enjoy our application! 🚀